-Australia-Korea Journalist Exchange Program
+Australia-Korea Media Exchange Program

-Are you a mid-career to senior journalist looking to broaden your international knowledge?
 South Korea is one of the most fascinating countries in our region, and it’s of key interest for Australians as our fourth-biggest export market.
 It’s got a massive engine of an economy built on the big chaebols — think Samsung, shipbuilding, energy — a famously intense educational system, and the rapid international rise of K-Pop and modern Korean culture.
 And all that’s happening with the existential threat of an increasingly bellicose North Korea just across the border.

 The program, a joint initiative of The Walkley Foundation, the Australia Korea Foundation and the Korea Press Foundation, works to build relationships between our countries through experiences and education for reporters.

-The Korean Press Foundation designs an itinerary of tours, meetings and interviews to help the visiting journalists develop a clear picture of some of the big stories coming out of Korea, and build awareness and relationships between our countries.
+The Korea Press Foundation designs an itinerary of tours, meetings and interviews to help the visiting journalists develop a clear picture of some of the big stories coming out of Korea, and build awareness and relationships between our countries.
 (The Walkley Foundation does the same for a group of visiting Korean journalists, usually in April.)

 This is a brilliant opportunity for driven Australian journalists to enjoy unique access to some of Korea’s key organisations and personalities, and build a wealth of contacts and story ideas.
-Successful applicants will have their airfares, accommodation and transfers covered, and will be uniquely placed to learn about Korean culture and bring Korean stories to Australia.
+Successful applicants have their airfares, accommodation and transfers covered, and will be uniquely placed to learn about Korean culture and bring Korean stories to Australia.

 Notes from past exchanges